-Have you ever noticed how time seems to fly by when you’re reading a favorite novel?
+Have you ever noticed how time seems to fly by when you’re reading a favourite novel?
 Reading can also help you fall asleep, says W. Chris Winter, MD, author of The Sleep Solution: Why Your Sleep Is Broken and How to Fix It.
-Consider keeping a couple of really good books on your nightstand that you can reach for if you’re having trouble falling asleep, or if you wake up in the middle of the night.
+Consider keeping a couple of really good books on your bedside table that you can reach for if you’re having trouble falling asleep, or even if you wake up in the middle of the night.
 Just make sure the story isn’t boring or stress inducing, says Dr. Winter.
 That means tax law textbooks and the Game of Thrones series are out.

 3. Remind yourself it’s no big deal

 Sleep is something that people think about too much, says Dr. Winter.
-Sure, it’s important for your health and wellbeing, but ruminating about how you can’t sleep isn’t going to get you anywhere.
-According to Winter, there isn’t much difference between getting really great rest and a good night’s sleep.
-And when people are able to remember that and just relax instead of getting into a tizzy over not falling asleep, they’re much better off.
+Sure, it’s really important for your health and wellbeing, but ruminating about how you can’t sleep isn’t going to get you anywhere.
+There isn’t much difference between getting really great rest and a good night’s sleep, anyway, says Winter.
+And when people are able to remember that and just relax instead of getting into a tizzy over not falling asleep, they’re better off.

 Dr. Winter works with athletes to help them improve their sleep, and he’s found that visualising practicing their sport helps them fall asleep fast.
-Whether you imagine yourself perfecting your backhand or practicing your golf game, closing your eyes and placing yourself in that situation could help you fall asleep in minutes, says Dr. Winter.
+Whether you want to imagine you’re throwing free throws, practicing your golf game, or dancing, closing your eyes and placing yourself in that situation could help you fall asleep in minutes, says Dr. Winter.

 Not only will you get some rest, but you might actually get better at your hobby.
 Interestingly, the brain can’t tell the difference between actually practicing something and just visualising in detail, he says.